 An official website of the United States government

-Additional highlightsBackground of the program.
+Background of the program.
 The Census of Fatal Occupational Injuries (CFOI), part of the Bureau of Labor Statistics (BLS) Occupational Safety and Health Statistics (OSHS) program, is a count of all fatalities resulting from workplace injuries occurring in the U.S. during the calendar year.
-The CFOI uses a variety of state, federal, and independent data sources to identify, verify, and describe fatal work injuries.
-This ensures counts are as complete and accurate as possible.
-For the 2022 national data, over 27,200 unique source documents were reviewed as part of the data collection process.
-For technical information and definitions for the CFOI, see the BLS Handbook of Methods and the CFOI definitions.
+For technical information and definitions for the CFOI, see the national CFOI release Technical notes, the BLS Handbook of Methods, and the CFOI definitions.

 Information in this release will be made available to individuals with sensory impairments upon request.
 Voice phone: (202) 691-5200; Telecommunications Relay Service: 7-1-1.